Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-That’s a LOT of miles.
+That’s a LOT of miles to travel.
 My sense is that folks who fly Basic Economy aren’t interested in achieving elite status (I’m certainly not).
 So United Airlines isn’t losing anything by making this change.
-It just “sounds” good.
+It just sounds good.

 If you’re serious about elite status, you’re better off paying an extra ~$20 to fly regular coach and earn double the elite credits.
 Not to mention you’ll receive a free carry-on bag and other unalienable rights endowed by our Creator.